usaidpeerzada/auth-ez/README.md

 updateUser(params: UpdateUser): Promise<IUser>
 // Compares the provided plain password with the hashed password using the configured comparison function. comparePassword(plainPassword: string, hashedPassword: string): Promise<boolean>
-// Generates a token with the provided payload and user options using the configured token generation function. generateToken(payload: object, userOptions: object): Promise<void>

 ```